Skip to main content

 What savings account rate should I use in Australia?

-As of mid-2025, the best Australian high-interest savings accounts pay 4.5–5.5% p.a. with conditions.
-Ubank Save, ING Savings Maximiser, Macquarie Savings Account, and RAMS Saver are consistently competitive.
+The best Australian high-interest savings accounts are consistently offered by Ubank Save, ING Savings Maximiser, Macquarie Savings Account, and RAMS Saver.
 Most compound daily.
-Check comparison sites like Canstar or Finder for current rates — they change with each RBA decision.
+Rates change with each RBA decision, check Canstar or Finder for current rates before opening an account.
 For long-term goals beyond 3–5 years, consider whether a diversified ETF portfolio might outperform a savings account net of tax.

 How much faster does a HISA get me to my goal?